MuhichLab/circular_plastics/README.md

+These modules were created for the ESCORT program at Arizona State University to teach about circular plastics design

 These files provide a series of jupyter notebooks to cover the basics of hands on quantum chemistry using games they assume that you have already installed gamess and can link to its location